 How Does a Diesel Heater Work in a motorhome or campervan?

 Cooler air inside the motorhome cabin is pulled in with an external inlet pipe.
 This is located on the floor.
-This air is key for the combustion process, as it’s transferred to the combustion chamber, mixing with the diesel and igniting which heats up the surface of the thermal exchanger.
+This first air intake is key for the combustion process, as it’s transferred to the combustion chamber, mixing with the diesel and igniting which heats up the surface of the thermal exchanger.
 This creates the heat necessary, which is then circulated through the room.

 Heat Output